GregRos/preszr/README.md

 `preszr` follows [semver](https://semver.org/), and changes in the format of a *preszr message* will always increment the major version.

-To make sure it doesn't decode data incorrectly, `preszr` injects its major version into <a href="docs/format.md">non-trivial *preszr messages*</a>. `preszr` will use that version number to determine if it can decode the message or not.
-Right now `preszr` will error unless that number is the same, but in the future it might have some fallback.
+To ensure it doesn't decode data incorrectly, `preszr` injects its major version into <a href="docs/format.md">non-trivial *preszr messages*</a>. `preszr` will use that version number to determine whether it can decode the message.
+Right now, `preszr` will error unless that number is the same, but in the future, it might have some fallback.

-This is one of the features that allows you to safely write preszr messages to disk.
+This is one of the features that allow you to safely write preszr messages to disk.

 # Customization